backdrop-contrib/mailchimp/README.md

-  3. Copy your newly created API key and go to the [Mailchimp config](http://example.com/admin/config/services/mailchimp) page in your Drupal site and paste it into the Mailchimp API Key field.
+  3. Copy your newly created API key and go to the [Mailchimp config](http://example.com/admin/config/services/mailchimp) page in your Backdrop site and paste it into the Mailchimp API Key field.

   4. Batch limit - Maximum number of changes to process in a single cron run.
   Mailchimp suggest keeping this below 10000.